Moray Eels In Maui: Safety Tips, Species, And Where to See Them

 Best practice: keep your hands to yourself, stay off the reef, and watch from a respectful distance.

-Moray Eels + Cleaner Shrimp/Fish
+Moray Eels and Cleaner Shrimp/Fish

 Moray eels sometimes visit “cleaning stations,” where cleaner shrimp or cleaner fish pick off parasites and dead skin.
 You may see a moray hold still with its mouth open while cleaners work.
 This is normal reef behavior, not aggression.